-through the origin must also fall on to common position and velocity planes.
-The cross-product of position and velocity vectors are angular momenta, so our method also extends to angular momentum vectors.
+Another representation useful for the investigation of kinematic support is the plane space built using the cross product of satellite position and velocity vectors.
+If we again imagine these cross products to be rooted at the origin (as if acting on the same object), it is apparent that points falling onto a common plane running through the origin must also fall onto common position and velocity planes.
+The cross product of position and velocity vectors are angular momenta, so our method also extends to angular momentum vectors.

-The top left panel in Fig. 3 illustrates what the plane space looks like for an isotropic distribution for position, velocity, or angular momenta vectors.
+The top-left panel in Figure 3 illustrates what the plane space looks like for an isotropic distribution for position, velocity or angular momenta vectors.
 That is, all three result in a uniform distribution across the histogram cells, with only incidental concentrations, but we present one panel for brevity.
-The other panels illustrate what three discrete planes look like in plane space for positions (top right panel), velocities (bottom left panel) and angular momenta (bottom right panel) vectors, respectively.
+The other panels illustrate what three discrete planes look like in plane space for positions (top right), velocities (bottom left) and angular momenta (bottom right) vectors respectively.
 The satellites in this example travel along their positional planes so the position and velocity plane spaces look the same.
 There are six points (two per plane as explained above), all of which are highly concentrated, thus showing that discrete planes result in concentration in the plane space.

-The plane space-building procedure has one free parameter: m.
+The plane space building procedure has one free parameter: m.
 The value of m balances the resolution of the plane space with the sample size.
 The most important consideration is that 'negative' scenarios (for example, randomly distributed satellites) are clearly separable from 'positive' scenarios (for example, a high degree of planarity).
-We use m = 25 - a value calibrated by eye which adequately distinguishes between synthetic cases - although in our experiments, the overall analysis is not sensitive to the precise value of m (e.g. 20 < m < 30) in terms of its effect on summary measures used herein.
-We expect this is because small variations in bin width mostly, and at random, confound adjacent concentrations, which at fairly high resolutions ( $m \ge 25$ ) have small individual contributions.
+We use m = 25 - a value calibrated by eye which adequately distinguishes between synthetic cases - although in our experiments, the overall analysis is not sensitive to the precise value of m (for example, 20 < m < 30) in terms of its effect on summary measures used herein.
+We expect this is because small variations in bin width mostly, and at random, confound adjacent concentrations, which at fairly high resolutions ($m \ge 25$) have small individual contributions.
 That is, the 2D histogram is more likely to change gradually as resolution increases rather than change in big jumps between values of m.